 the Green Room

-Also in July, the CBBCA is expecting to receive its building permit to replace the old 2nd floor kitchens to create a new performers make-up, dressing, Green Room, and maintenance Room.
+Coincident with the Kitchen building permit we’ll create a new performers make-up, dressing, and Green Room and a new maintenance Room.
 Nearly 200 times each year the CBBCA’s Northwind Centre stage is home to performances, rehearsals, and programs.
 The renovation will dramatically improve the experience of all performers and at the same time create a space to consolidate the various ladders, brooms and machines that keep the place running.
 This work is funded by the CBBCA and the Rural Root Theatre Company.

 Main Floor Club Room

 The final major component of Sandhills Phase 2 is the commissioning of the Main Floor Club Room.
 A combination program and leisure space it will provide a new place to wait, watch the news, and play a game, new opportunities for youth and 55+ activities, and room for arts and other programs.
-Look for the Club Room to open in late summer or fall.
+Look for the Club Room to open in late spring 2018.
 This work is funded by the CBBCA.